Percy W. Clarkson: Philippines

 The 33rd Division then advanced on Baguio, a summer capital of the Philippines and the headquarters of General Tomoyuki Yamashita, governor-general and military governor of the Philippines.
-Before the attack on Baguio, Clarkson led his division in the bitter three-month fighting to take Pugo, Mount Calugong, bridges in Bauang and finally Hill 24-A atop Mount Mirador dominating Baguio.
-His division entered Baguio on April 22, 1945, from four directions and immediately encountered heavy resistance but retreating Japanese forces blow up all bridges so it was impossible for 33rd Division armor, artillery and supply trains to properly support ground forces engaging Japanese.
+Before the attack on Baguio, Clarkson led his division in the bitter three-month fighting to take Pugo, Mount Calugong, bridges in Bauang and finally Hill 24-A atop Mount Mirador, dominating Baguio.
+His division entered Baguio on April 22, 1945, from four directions, and immediately encountered heavy resistance.
+Retreating Japanese forces blew up all the bridges, so it was impossible for 33rd Division armor, artillery, and supply trains to properly support the ground forces engaging the Japanese.

-After a week of heavy fighting, Clarkson declared the city secured with over 2,000 Japanese killed.
-The 33rd Division then took Camp John Hay and after mopping up the area, it moved on to break the San Nicholas-Tebbo-Itogon route.
-During the liberation of Baguio, Manuel Roxas a former aide to General Douglas MacArthur was liberated.
-Clarkson and his division then operated a long-range combat patrols around Daklan Airfield in the Northern Luzon in a systematic search for stragglers who had evaded the American forces before continued in the fighting in rugged terrain to take Pugo, Mount Calugong and finally Hill 24-A atop Mount Mirador dominating Baguio.
+After a week of heavy fighting, Clarkson declared the city secured, with over 2,000 Japanese killed.
+The 33rd Division then took Camp John Hay.
+After mopping up the area, it moved on to break the San Nicholas-Tebbo-Itogon route.
+During the liberation of Baguio, Manuel Roxas, a former aide to General Douglas MacArthur, was liberated.
+Clarkson and his division operated a long-range combat patrols around Daklan Airfield in the Northern Luzon in a systematic search for stragglers who had evaded the American forces before continued in the fighting in rugged terrain to take Pugo, Mount Calugong, and finally Hill 24-A atop Mount Mirador, dominating Baguio.

 A month later, Clarkson and his division were tasked to restore civil administration in Baguio while other parts of the division were still engaging Japanese in the area of San Nicholas-Tebbo-Itogon route.
-The city with population of 30 000 was bombed out and almost destroyed.
-Clarkson appointed civil affairs administrator from his division staff who organized the construction of huge tent camps for homeless citizens; established military hospitals for civilians in order to stop spreading of diseases, and provided them Army field rations.
-Divisional engineers repaired water purification plants and employment offices were established where Filipinos could apply for work on road construction, building of tent camps or as carriers of material for the Army.
-For his service in the Philippines, Clarkson was decorated with Distinguished Service Medal.
+The city, with a population of 30,000, was bombed out and almost destroyed.
+Clarkson appointed a civil affairs administrator from his division staff who organized the construction of huge tent camps for homeless citizens, established military hospitals for civilians in order to stop spreading of diseases, and provided them field rations.
+Divisional engineers repaired water purification plants, and employment offices were established where Filipinos could apply for work on constructing roads, building tent camps, or carrying material for the Army.
+For his service in the Philippines, Clarkson was decorated with the Distinguished Service Medal.